zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 from drift detection to feature stores and much, much more than that.
-Even though there are already some seemingly well-established solutions for these tasks, it can become increasingly difficult to establish a running production system in a reliable and modular manner, once all these solutions are brought together.
+Even though there are already some seemingly well-established solutions for these tasks, it can become increasingly difficult to establish a running production system in a reliable and modular manner once all these solutions are brought together.

 This is a problem which is especially critical when switching from a research